Airbus A318: Steep approach capability

 In March 2006, the European Aviation Safety Agency (EASA) certified a modified control software enhancement to the Airbus A318 designed to allow the aircraft to perform steep approaches.
 The aircraft is the largest commercial aircraft certified by EASA for steep approach operations.
 The software modifies the control laws of the aircraft when the steep approach function is selected by the crew, by automatically deploying some of the spoiler panels to provide additional drag when the aircraft is in the landing configuration.
 It also provides alternative aural alerts to the crew and modifies spoiler deployment automatically below 120 ft on landing.
 The A318 steep approach procedure allows the aircraft to perform approaches at descent angles of up to 5.5°, as opposed to the standard 3° for a normal approach.

 A test flight was conducted in May 2006 to prove the aircraft's steep approach and short runway performance by landing at London City Airport, where such steep approaches are required.
 The test flight also confirmed the aircraft's compatibility with the limited maneuvering and parking space at that airport.
 Subsequently, in August 2009 Airbus delivered the first A318 with steep approach capability to British Airways, which began operating the route the following month as its Club World London City service, eventually having two such aircraft capable of flights between London City Airport and John F. Kennedy International Airport in New York.
 On the westbound leg from London, a stopover is necessary for refueling, which occurs at Shannon Airport, Ireland because weight restrictions are necessary in order to take off within the existing short runway length of London City Airport.
 On the eastbound leg from New York this limitation is not present and the aircraft can take all the fuel needed for the transatlantic route to London.
 As of November 2017, only one aircraft was serving the route, operated in a 32-seat all-business-class configuration.
 The second aircraft was retired on 31 July 2020, following the COVID-19 pandemic which deemed such type uneconomical.

 Operational history

-Although final assembly of A320 family aircraft takes place in Toulouse, France; Hamburg, Germany; Tianjin, China; and Mobile, Alabama, USA, final assembly of the Airbus A318 was in Hamburg, Germany.
-The maiden flight of the Airbus A318 took place from Finkenwerder airfield in Hamburg on 15 January 2002.
+Although final assembly of A320 family aircraft takes place in Toulouse, France; Hamburg, Germany; Tianjin, China; and Mobile, Alabama, US, final assembly of the Airbus A318 was in Hamburg, Germany.
+The maiden flight of the Airbus A318 took place from Hamburg Finkenwerder Airport on 15 January 2002.
 The first customer delivery was on 22 July 2003 to Frontier Airlines.

 As of 30 September 2017, 67 A318s remained in service with five airlines, in addition to governments, executive and private jets and undisclosed operators.
-Most A318 aircraft retired from airline service have been scrapped due to the engine and components being more valuable than whole aircraft.
 Frontier Airlines, the launch customer that acquired A318 aircraft between 2003 and 2007, had retired their last A318 by 2013.